 With autumn comes falling leaves, pumpkin spice lattes, and those dreadful allergies.
 Luckily, our old friend Bud stands ready to help out.
-There is already a body of knowledge and research on the health benefits of cannabis.
-Can marijuana fix that runny nose too?
+There is already a body of knowledge and research on the benefits of cannabis.
+Can marijuana help that runny nose too?
 Treating allergies with weed might sound a little odd, but it’s not entirely placebo effect.
 There is science to back up the idea.

 Three Ways Marijuana Can Help Your Biology:

 Cannabis Can Help with AllergiesHistamine can cause major issues for your body’s system.
 From itchy eyes to a scratchy throat, histamines are how your body reacts when antibodies make an appearance.
-Cannabis and CBD products are able to reduce antibodies by blocking histamine, thereby soothing allergic symptoms.
+THC and CBD products are able to reduce antibodies by blocking histamine, thereby soothing allergic symptoms.

 Smoke Weed, Get Better Skin?